 The Everyday Bank philosophy is essentially about extending the banking ecosystem and creating connections.
 With branch traffic lowering, banks and credit unions have to evolve to compete.

-The Accenture report stresses the need for banks to become better value aggregators, access facilitators and advice providers.
+The WWW.NORTHCOASTCU.COM/NEED-MONEY/ report stresses the need for banks to become better value aggregators, access facilitators and advice providers.
 Banks should be defining themselves through these roles as the role of the branch changes.
-The reason is that with more and more people doing their banking online, you’ve got more access to them.
+The reason is that with more and more people doing their Business Account Banking online, you’ve got more access to them.

 They might not be coming to the branch, but your customers are probably interacting with you more than ever.
 88% of Millennials check their balance once a week.
 And, according to internal Facebook data, smartphone users check their phones over 100 times a day.